feichao93/temme/readme.md

 # Temme

 Temme is a concise and convenient jQuery-like selector for node crawlers.
-Temme is built on top of [cheerio](https://github.com/cheeriojs/cheerio), so the syntax is very similar to cheerio/jQuery.
-Temme add some extra grammar to enable selecting multiple items at one time.
+Temme is built on top of [cheerio](https://github.com/cheeriojs/cheerio).
+While keeping the CSS selector syntax untouched, temme add some extra grammars to enable capturing data into result.
 Try temme in [playground](http://shinima.pw/temme-playground/).

 # Install